MESA Through the Years

 2008

-California MESA is named a national semifinalist by Excelencia in Education (a national organization that identifies and assesses higher education practices that impact Latinos) for its outstanding community college work.
+California MESA is named a national semifinalist by Excelencia in Education for its outstanding community college work.

 2007

-Bayer Corporation names California MESA among 21 top national programs proven to help K-12 students, especially minorities and girls, to achieve in STEM fields.
+Bayer Corporation names California MESA among 21 top national programs proven to help K-12 students achieve in STEM fields.

 2005